 Caregiving is a noble profession and not everyone can take on the challenge of being a caregiver.
+Stress relief tips for Caregivers will keep them healthy because of the nature of the job.
 Caregivers need to focus all their attention on their clients.
 Spending an extended period alone with someone with complex care needs, especially in situations such as a COVID-19 lockdown, can create an additional burden of responsibility.
 This can result in caregivers not paying attention to themselves, which can lead to stress and sickness.

-Here are a few tips which caregivers can follow to manage stress and maintain health.
+Here are a few stress relief tips for Caregivers to manage stress and maintain health.

 1. Stay Connected

 You need to maintain a social circle that is not limited to the elderly in your care and their families.
 It is good to go out and socialize with friends and independently pursue activities such as sports and entertainment.

 If infection risk is an issue, you can still maintain contact with your friends through online tools such as Zoom and Facetime.

 Regular breaks with friends can refresh your mind and recharge your body.
 However, your social activities mustn’t interfere with your care responsibilities and you should never discuss your client’s situation and personal details with any of your friends and acquaintances

 2. Get Support